cre8t1ve/ProductReuploader/README.md

 # Simplest setup
 1. create a codespace
 2. move `cookie.txt` out of src folder
-3. paste `.ROBLOSECURITY` into `cookie.txt` and trim `_|WARNING:-DO-NOT-SHARE-THIS.--Sharing-this-will-allow-someone-to-log-in-as-you-and-to-steal-your-ROBUX-and-items.|_`
-3. get cookie
+3. get cookie (skip if your arent NOOB)
   - press right click and click on inspect
   - a window on the right appears either click on `Application` or the `>>>` and then one `Application`
   - under Storage in that small window on the left click on Cookies and click on `https://www.roblox.com`,